 Advancement to Candidacy

-To advance to candidacy, students must complete all coursework required on their approved program of study.
-Students must also successfully write and have approved a major area paper.
-In addition, students must have a dissertation committee appointed by the Dean’s Office and have defended their dissertation proposal.
+To advance to candidacy, students must complete all coursework required on their approved program of study and successfully pass the major area paper requirement.
+In addition, students must have defended their dissertation proposal and have a dissertation committee appointed by the Dean’s Office.

 Dissertation